geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Albert, meanwhile, to shun suspicious eyes,<br>
 Leaves far the Flemish coast, and courts disguise:<br>
 France he avoids, and quits his priestly train,<br>
-By routes distinct th' Imperial States to gain,<br>
+By routes distinct th’ Imperial States to gain,<br>
 And meet at Schorndorf’s friendly fort again.<br>
 Fears for his bride, affection for his King,<br>
-Lent him the swiftness of the falcon's wing.<br>
+Lent him the swiftness of the falcon’s wing.<br>
 While near the Rhine he now his course pursued,<br>
 Through those vast forests of primeval wood;<br>
 Hercynian shades, that, like an awťul cloud,<br>